CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Area of ​​influence and cooperation obligations of the outsourcing customer
 * Interfaces and communication between the outsourcing partners, but also between the scope of the outsourcing customer as well as the areas of application of other customers
-* Coordinated information network with clear distinction to the security concept of the outsourcing customerThe outsourcing client should classify all sensitive information according to its strategic importance to its institution and communicate that need for protection to the outsourcing service provider.
+* Coordinated information network with clear distinction to the security concept of the outsourcing customer The outsourcing client should classify all sensitive information according to its strategic importance to its institution and communicate that need for protection to the outsourcing service provider.
 Based on this, a common classification should be developed.
 The security measures to be implemented are based on this classification.

 Contractually stipulated security requirements (see OPS.3.1.M2 contract design with the outsourcing customer) are to be met and also adequately demonstrated to the outsourcing customer upon request.
 It should also be noted that there may be a need for change during the migration phase.
 In order to respond, the contracting parties must agree on concrete security measures.
 For this, the outsourcing service provider should consider resources in the planning.